Rafkev/Rafkev/README.md

 - 👋 Hi, My name is Raphael Kolawole Oluwasanmi.
 - 👀 I started as a Software Engineer over ten years ago, now a certified software development & research Project Manager.
-- 💞️ Sure!We can collaborate on Sofware Develoment, Research, Project and Product management.
+- 💞️ Sure!
+We can collaborate on Sofware Develoment, Research, Project and Product management.
 - 👋 I am priviledged to have taught over 500+ students coding, feel free to say hi @ raphaelosanmi@gmail.com for support.

   <div align="left">